ljdyer/corpus-cleaner/README.md

 <img src="readme-img/11.PNG"></img>

-Clicking on a file shows that file selects it in the left-hand file selection list and updates the before/after preview above.
+Clicking on a file selects it in the left-hand file selection list and updates the before/after preview above.

 <img src="readme-img/12.PNG"></img>